 The weather this spring has been wet, cool, and generally disappointing.
 Rich can barely get the grass cut, let alone get out for any recreational activities!
 But on this fourth day of my long weekend, we decided we had to get away just for a little while.
-Our plan was to drive a route not far from home and scout out some USGS benchmarks that I had found on the topo map.
+Our plan was to drive a route close to home and scout out some USGS benchmarks that I had seen on the topo map.
 For some reason we had never searched for any of these marks before!

 The first mark we attempted, TT 33 T, was closest to home.
 We had spotted some very auspicious boulders and outcrops while doing our research on Google Street View, but in person the site looked quite different.
 Everything is lush and overgrown since it’s May and has been very wet lately.
 Also invisible on the Street View was the steep ravine and small creek that we would likely have to cross to search for the mark.
 This little patch of woods is undeveloped and the mark is very likely still in place, but we’ll need to come back in early winter or early spring (whenever the vegetation is down and the area is snow-free) to be able to search the site.
 It is likely that the reference mark, a chiseled square, is on one of the large boulders we identified.